Mumtahin/EventsRegApp/README.md

 ## Features

 * Viewing a list of events
-* Event details with sessions list and voting feature
+* Event details with sessions list
+* Up and down voting feature for sessions
 * Sorting functionality to order and filter sessions
 * Create new events